-Examination Reports will be largely binding on the Council and any modifications proposed by the Reporter should be incorporated into the plan by the Council unless they are considered to contravene a limited range of circumstances.
+Reporters' recommendations are now largely binding on Councils and any modifications proposed by the Reporter will be incorporated into the plan by the Council unless they are considered to contravene a limited range of circumstances.
 The plan as modified will then be advertised and submitted to Scottish Ministers within 3 months of receipt of the Examination Report along with the final Environmental Report.
 The Council will be able to adopt the Plan 28 days after submission to Scottish Ministers unless otherwise directed.